awsdocs/aws-systems-manager-user-guide/doc_source/integration-vss.md

 If you need to update the version of Tools for Windows PowerShell on your instance, see [Setting up the AWS Tools for Windows PowerShell on a Windows\-based Computer](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-set-up-windows.html) in the *AWS Tools for Windows PowerShell User Guide*\.

 **IAM instance profile role**
 Systems Manager requires permission to perform actions on your instances\.
 You must configure each instance with an AWS Identity and Access Management \(IAM\) instance profile role for Systems Manager\.
-For more information, see [Configuring Access to Systems Manager](systems-manager-access.md)\.
+For more information, see [Create an IAM Instance Profile for Systems Manager](setup-instance-profile.md)\.

 **IAM Amazon EBS tagging profile role**
 Systems Manager needs permissions to create and tag VSS\-enabled Amazon Elastic Block Store snapshots\.
 You can configure an IAM role that enables these permissions\.
 You must configure each instance with a role for creating and tagging snapshots\.
 For more information, see [Create an IAM Role for VSS\-Enabled Snapshots](#integration-vss-role) in **Set Up Tasks**\.

 **Note**
 If you don't want to assign the snapshot role to your instances, you can use Run Command and the pre\-defined AWSEC2\-ManageVssIO SSM document to temporarily pause I/O, create VSS\-enabled EBS snapshots, and restart I/O\.
-This process runs in the context of the user who executes the command\.
+This process runs in the context of the user who runs the command\.
 If the user has sufficient permission to create and tag snapshots, then Systems Manager can create and tag VSS\-enabled EBS snapshots without the need for the additional IAM snapshot role on the instance\.
 Instances still must be configured with the instance profile role\.
 For more information, see [Creating VSS\-Enabled EBS Snapshots by Using the AWSEC2\-ManageVssIO SSM Document \(Advanced\)](#integration-vss-AWSEC2-ManageVssIO)\.

 **VSS component requirements**
 Systems Manager requires VSS components to be installed on your instances\.
 If you need to install the required VSS components, then you can download and run a VSS package for Systems Manager on your instances\.
 If you plan to use your own Microsoft licenses for VSS \(BYOL\), you still need to install the VSS components for Systems Manager\.
 For more information, see [Download and Install VSS Components for Systems Manager](#integration-vss-package) in **Setup Tasks**\.